 If you have already made a claim and want to tell us about a change in your circumstances, including a change of address, please visit our change of circumstances advice page.

 Can I save a form?

-If you have already started your online claim and wish to save it please note the reference, you can then complete the form Your Application Once completed, you can see your submitted application at any time.
+If you have already started your online claim and wish to save it please note the reference, you can then complete your saved application form.
+Once completed, you can see your submitted application at any time.